WitoDelnat/keat/README.md

 ### Enable features for a percentage of users

 Enabling features for a percentage of users allows canary and A/B testing.
-By releasing to small and gradually increasing amount of users you gain confidence in stability and scalability.
+By releasing to a small and gradually increasing amount of users you gain the confidence you need.

 To do this you use the `rollouts` plugin.
 This plugin takes the first `number` of a rule and enables the feature for a percentage of users equal to that amount.

-Rollouts will murmurhash both feature name and user identifier under the hood.
-This gives sticky behavior across sessions for the same user, yet with different users for each feature.
+Under the hood a murmurhash will ensure sticky behavior across sessions for the same user.

 ```typescript
 import { keatCore, audiences, rollouts } from "keat";